 North Entrance at Little Manatee River State Park

 The North entrance is about 8 minutes up U.S. 301 from the main entrance.
-Don’t forget to grab a car tag from your payment envelope if you plan to go to the north side, although there is a separate pay station here.
+Don’t forget to keep the car tag from your payment envelope if you plan to go to the north side, although there is a separate pay station here.
 You’ll only need to pay once if you go to both entrances.

 There is not much at the North entrance besides a dirt parking lot off the side of the road.
 There’s no signs on the road and so I recommend using a GPS to find it.